-The endpoints were generally effective at handling general threats from cyber criminals...
+• The security software products were generally effective at handling general threats from cyber criminals...

-All products were largely capable of handling public web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+Most products were very capable of handling public email and web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+All but three were completely effective.